programmer90000/linux-set-up-docs/set-up-individual-apps.md

     - Select `Composition & Addressing`
         - Enable `Compose messages in HTML format`
         - Enable `Automatically quote the original message when replying`
-        - Set `When quoting` to `start my reply above the quote` and set `place my signature` to `below the quote`
+        - Set `When quoting` to `start my reply above the quote`
+        - Set `place my signature` to `below the quote`
         - Enable `Include signature for replies`
         - Disable `Include signature for forwards`
     - Select `Junk Settings`
         - Disable `Enable adaptive junk mail controls for this account`
         - Disable `Trust junk mail headers set by:`
         - Enable `Move new junk messages to:`
         - Select `"Junk" folder on:` **Your email address**
         - Enable `Automatically delete junk mail older than`.
 Set it to `30` `days`
     - Select `Synchronization & Storage`
         - Disable `Keep messages in all folders for this account on this computer`
         - Select `Synchronize the most recent`.
 Set it to `1` `Days`
         - Enable `Don't download messages larger than` and set it to `1` `KB`
         - Select `Don't delete any messages`
         - Enable `Always keep starred messages`
     - Select `Return Receipts`
         - Select `Use my global receipt prefrences for this account`
     - Outside of each individual email account's settings, select `Junk Settings`
         - Disable `Enable adaptive junk mail controls for this account`
         - Disable `Trust junk mail headers set by:`
         - Disable `Move new junk messages to:`

-    - Outside of rach individual accounts's settings, select `Disk Space`
+    - Outside of each individual accounts's settings, select `Disk Space`
-        - Select `Don'd delete any messages`
+        - Select `Don't delete any messages`
         - Enable `Always keep starred messages`

 ## Visual Studio Code